Constant-roll inflation and primordial black holes within Barrow entropic framework: Primordial black holes

-In previous section, we have analyzed the constant-roll inflation in BHDE model.
-And then, in this section, we will analyze the evolution of PBHs, which were supposed to formed in the radiation dominated era, in BHDE model.
+In the second previous subsection, we analyzed the formation of PBHs in constant-roll inflation within the Barrow entropy model and found that the mass of the formed PBHs is nearly $10^{-12}M_{\odot}$.
+In this subsection, we examine the evolution of PBHs assuming their formation occurred during the radiation-dominated era within Barrow entropy model.
 The black holes (BHs) can evolve with an increasing mass by absorbing other matter, stars and BHs.
 During this process, BHs can emit particles.
-And the quantum properties of BHs show that the possibility of emitting particles with a thermal spectrum is related to BHs surface gravity~\cite{Hawking1974}.
+The quantum properties of BHs show that the possibility of emitting particles with a thermal spectrum is related to BHs' surface gravity~\cite{Hawking1974}.
 During the process of emitting particles, BHs may lose mass.
 In the following, we will analyze the thermal properties of evaporating PBHs.
-The corresponding PBHs temperatures given as~\cite{Hawking1974, Coogan2021} \beq T_{BH}=\frac{\hbar c^{3}}{8\pi G M_{BH} k} \sim 1.06 \Big(\frac{10^{10}}{M_{BH}}\Big)GeV, \eeq where $M_{BH}$ is the total mass of PBHs with the form $M_{BH}=M_{eva}+M_{accr}$, in which $M_{eva}$ and $M_{accr}$ represent the evaporation mass and the accretion mass respectively.
+The corresponding PBHs temperatures are given as~\cite{Hawking1974, Coogan2021}